Pagani Automobili: Zonda Cinque

 Pagani announced a variant of the Zonda named "Zonda Cinque" which was introduced as a 2009 model.
 The Cinque is based on the track-only Zonda R, but features a new 669 hp Mercedes-Benz M297 V12 engine, active aerodynamics, and features exterior elements from the newly developed material "carbon-titanium fibre", which is stronger and lighter than typical carbon fibre.
 Only five were produced, all of which were already spoken for.

 Pagani announced the Zonda Cinque Roadster in July 2009, of which only five were produced.
 The roadster uses the same Mercedes-Benz M297 V12 engine as the coupé version, but has been made lighter and stronger to keep the car structurally rigid.
 Both the coupe and the roadster accelerate from 0–60 mi/h in 3.4 seconds, 0–200 km/h in 9.6 seconds and have a top speed of 349 km/h.
 The Cinque uses carbon-ceramic brakes from Brembo.
 They help decelerate the car from 100 km/h–0 mph in 3.1 seconds and 200 km/h–0mph in 4.3 seconds.
 The maximum side acceleration is 1.45g with road tyres.
 The car produces 750 kg of downforce at 300 km/h.

 Zonda Tricolore

 At the 2010 Geneva Motor Show, Pagani announced the exclusive Zonda Tricolore, built to commemorate the 50th anniversary of the Frecce Tricolori, the Italian Air Force's aerobatic squadron.
 Originally intended to be limited to a single car, eventually three were produced.
 The Tricolore is based on a top specification Zonda Cinque, built on a carbon titanium chassis with sequential transmission and titanium exhausts.
-The mid-mounted 7.3L M297 Mercedes AMG V12 engine produces 661 hp, which helps the car achieve a top speed of 217 mi/h and a 0–60 mi/h acceleration time of 3.2 seconds.
+The mid-mounted 7.3L M297 V12 engine produces 661 hp, which helps the car achieve a top speed of 217 mi/h and a 0–60 mi/h acceleration time of 3.2 seconds.